katerinaoleynikova/Courses/MODA_Lectures.md

 Feature eng. is how the predictors are encoded -> can have significant impact on model performance.

 * training data set:
-addition
+- addition
-deletion
+- deletion
-transformation
+- transformation.

 Unsupevised data processing: the outcome variable is not considered by the preprocessing techniques.